hvignolo87/hvignolo87/README.md

 ### Bio

-- 💻 I’m currently working as Data Engineer at [Mutt Data](https://github.com/MuttData)
+- 💻 I’m currently working as Analytics Engineer at [Emi Labs](https://github.com/emilabs)
 - ⚙️ I use daily **`.py`, `.sql`, `.yml`, `.sh`**
 - 🌱 I’m always learning new things about **AWS, Data Engineering, Machine Learning and more!**
 - ⚡ I'm an electrical engineer